The holidays are upon us! I came up with the following tips to help keep every member of your family safe and happy this season.

 Noisemakers – Fireworks, horns, bells, and whistles can be extremely frightening to the sensitive ears of pets.
 Make sure pets are in a safe place away from the noise and that they can’t escape the house or yard.
 If fireworks are a particular problem around holidays such as New Year’s Eve, talk to your veterinarian about getting some sedatives to help an anxious pet.

 Christmas tree – Relax and enjoy this family tradition, but make your tree safer by keeping weighty ornaments close to the floor and valuable ornaments and family heirlooms out of reach of curious mouths, noses, and wagging tails.
 Keep knickknacks on shelves inaccessible to animals.
 You may also want to tether your tree to a window frame to protect ferrets or cats that like to climb.

 Traveling – If you will be traveling with your pet this season, make sure you have current ID on the pet or, even better, a microchip with up-to-date contact information.
 Bringing your pets’ beds will also help them relax and be more comfortable in a strange place.

-Decorative plants - Some plants and greenery, such as holly, ivy, and mistletoe, can be very tempting but are toxic if a pet eats them.
+Decorative plants – Some plants and greenery, such as holly, ivy, and mistletoe, can be very tempting but are toxic if a pet eats them.
 Keep all decorative plants out of reach or out of the home, and watch out for real plants that are poisonous to dogs like Poinsettia, which is often used in Christmas decorations.

 Overeating – While cooking my family’s favorite holiday meals, I am surrounded by three little four-legged friends pleading for me to drop something, anything.
 Don’t give into the temptation!
 Stick to a normal diet.
 Table scraps, garbage raiding, and counter surfing can lead to an upset stomach.
 Too much rich food (like turkey and sauces) can lead to serious inflammation of the pancreas, which can be life threatening.